-5 Stress tensor inversion
+3.3 Stress tensor inversion

 Focal mechanisms are typically highly variable.
-One reason might be variations owing to the previously mentioned uncertainties in focal mechanism determination.
-Variations are also expected to occur in nature because earthquake fault planes will usually not be oriented optimally with respect to the stress field (i.e. that the shear stress reaches its maximum on the fault plane).
-Since especially shallow earthquakes occur by failure on pre-existing weak planes, their fault planes may have any orientation with respect to the regional stress field.
-The only condition that must hold is that the slip direction be parallel to the projection of the traction vector onto the fault plane (i.e. the resolved be parallel to the projection of the traction vector onto the fault plane (i.e. the resolved shear stress) (Gephart and Forsyth, 1984; McKenzie, 1969).
-Every focal mechanism satisfying this condition is compatible with the regional stress field.
+One reason is the variations owing to the previously mentioned uncertainties in focal mechanism determination.
+A further reason is the fact that the condition for compatibility of a focal mechanism with the local stress field, namely that the slip direction be parallel to the projection of the traction vector onto the fault plane (i.e. the resolved shear stress) (Gephart and Forsyth, 1984; McKenzie, 1969), is not very restrictive.
+Third, local stresses may exhibit small-scale variations and differ from the large-scale regional stress field.

-It can be shown that the angle between the slip vector and the resolved shear stress on the fault plane only depends on 4 quantities (McKenzie, 1969): the directions of the principal stress axes and a dimensionless number defined by where the $\lambda_i$ are the principal values of the stress deviator with $\sum_i \lambda_i = 0$ .
+It can be shown that the angle between the slip vector and the resolved shear stress on the fault plane only depends on four quantities (McKenzie, 1969): the directions of the principal stress axes and a dimensionless number defined by where the λ_i are the principal values of the stress deviator with $\sum_i \lambda_i = 0$.
 We follow here the convention used by engineers and physicists that tensional stresses are positive and compressional stresses negative.
-Thus, $\lambda_1$ as the largest (positive) eigenvalue is associated with the least compressive and $\lambda_3$ with the most compressive stress.
-R = 0implies $\lambda_1 = \lambda_2$ and $\lambda_3 = -2\lambda_1$ and indicates a biaxial compressive stress regime.
-For R = 0.5, $\lambda_2 = 0$ and $\lambda_3 = -\lambda_1$ indicating a plane deviatoric stress state.
-In case of R = 1, $\lambda_2 = \lambda_3$ and $\lambda_3 = -0.5\lambda_1$ signifying a biaxial tensional stress regime.
+Thus, λ_1 as the largest

-$R=\frac{\lambda_1-\lambda_2}{\lambda_1-\lambda_3}\,,$
+$$R = \frac{\lambda_1 - \lambda_2}{\lambda_1 - \lambda_3},\tag{1}$$